HawaiianSpy/blipvert/README.md

 The function pointer definition used for vertically flipping a bitmap in place.
 This is a hack for the unit testing for now.
 #
 #### ```t_calcbuffsizefunc```
-The function pointer definition used calculating the size of a bitmap's buffer.
-Better to use the existing ```CalculateBufferSize``` function, but that function does call this.
+The function pointer definition used for calculating the size of a bitmap's buffer.
+Easier to use the existing ```CalculateBufferSize``` function, but that function does call this.
 #
 #### ```VideoFormatInfo```
 Structure containing info for a particular video format.